Skip to main content

 DeprecationWarning: current URL string parser is deprecated

-It seems that MongoDB will now enforce the port number to be part of the connection string.
-This means that the old URL parser is no longer going to be applicable and it will be slowly retired.
-To use the new URL parser, we can add an option to the connect() method:
+MongoDB now enforces the port number as part of the connection string.
+The old URL parser is being retired.
+To switch to the new one, pass an option to the connect() method:

 const MongoClient = require('mongodb').MongoClient;